No one wants to overspend on groceries each month.

 For my locals, Tops Markets doesn’t allow this.
-However, BJ’s does allow this for BJ’s shoppers as long as the coupon states a max value on it.
+However, BJ’s does allow this for BJ’s shoppers as long as the coupon states a maximum value on it.

-Your plan means that you select from your coupon stash the ones that will save you the most money.
+Your plan means selecting the ones that will save you the most money from your coupon stash.
 Then, search to see what store has the item for sale – if it is on sale and it’s at a store that’s coupon friendly, including offering a double coupon policy, then you’ve hit the savings jackpot!

-You can use Flipp’s app to find grocery store deals all in one spot.
+You can use Flipp app to find grocery store deals all in one spot.
 But, of course, the best part is clicking the item and adding it to a shopping list.

 Though CVS is a drugstore, they do have food items, and also, a lot of grocery stores use their type of Extra Care Card, but they just gave it another title.

 CVS is one of my top choices for beginners because there are always so many deals.